ghgoodreau/WorkoutTracker/README.md

     - Chinups
     - Rows
 - Outputs maxes for the day in a .csv file for stat tracking
-- Will contain a driver program to take user inputs for lifts and weights.
+- Will contain a driver method to take user inputs for lifts and weights.
 - Main method will print out these values into a .csv file.
     - This must not overwrite the file.
 It will make the columns once and add to the file each time the program is ran.